albertosantini/node-rio/README.markdown

 sourceAndEval(filename, options)
 -------------

-It loads the content of a file and call "evaluate" method.
+It loads the content of a R file and calls the "evaluate" method, merging, finally, the options parameter:

-An options parameter example:

     options = {
-        entryPoint: "main" // after loading the file, entryPoint would be called
+        entryPoint: "main", // entryPoint is called
-        data: { foo: "bar" } // after loading the file, data would be
-                             // stringified and would passed to the entryPoint }
+        data: { foo: "bar" } // data is stringified and passed to entryPoint }